-After years of travelling the country attending music concerts that range from the size of a living room in the depths of Cornwall, to the likes of Milton Keynes Bowl with thousands in attendance, I can honestly say I have seen and done it all.
+After years of traveling the country attending music concerts that range from the size of a living room in the depths of Cornwall, to the likes of Milton Keynes Bowl with thousands in attendance, I can honestly say I have seen and done it all.
 I could spend hours telling you stories from my many experiences at London music venues.
 Let’s keep that as a “save for later” idea.
 In the meantime, I want to share with you what I consider to be my top 5 favorite music venues in London.

 O2 Academy Brixton